airbytehq/airbyte-academy/docs/ai-chatbot/lesson_5.md

 ## Configure Supabase
 We are going to use Supabase as the backend and database portion of the chatbot.
 You should have already completed the pre-requisites and have a Supabase account.
-If not, [please create one now](https://supabase.com/dashboard/sign-up).
+If not, <a href="https://supabase.com/dashboard/sign-up" target="_blank">please create one now</a>.

 Once logged in, if you haven't created a Project already, tap *New Project* and select the Organization which you created previously.
 Name the project, "AirbyteAIBot" and Tap "Create new project".